 We believe that foster parents hold the key to the hearts of our forgotten youth and the need for people with a heart for foster children is now greater than ever.
-Currently, over 400,000 American children are not living at home because of distressing family situations.
-Community & Family Services Foundation (CFSF) acknowledges the crucial role that foster families play in restoring security and hope to these children.
+Currently, hundreds of thousands of American children are not living at home because of distressing family situations.
+It is our state’s first desire to keep families together or to place children with relatives.
+CFSF acknowledges and supports foster parents in this key role of reunification.
 With sufficient management, training, support and encouragement, CFSF meets the needs of our forgotten youth by meeting the needs of the foster families who care for them.

-With a collaborative approach, Community & Family Services has won the respect of the community it serves by working with volunteers, community leaders, service providers and family members to bring about the best possible outcomes for Washington State’s vulnerable citizens.
-The agency is devoted to giving children a seamless transition into a stable environment, while maintaining safe and appropriate connections with the families that love them.
+With a collaborative approach, CFSF values local communities and realizes that children need both community and family support.
+Our agency serves the community by working with volunteers, community leaders, service providers and family members to bring about the best possible outcomes for Washington State’s vulnerable citizens.
+CFSF is devoted to giving children a seamless transition into a stable environment, while maintaining safe and appropriate connections with the families that love them.

 Community & Family Services Foundation proudly serves the needs of every type of child.